icann/rdap-conformance-tool/docs/std_95/object_classes.md

   "message": "The value for the JSON name value does not pass Notices and Remarks Validation [stdRdapNoticesRemarksValidation]."
 }
 ```
-5. If the JSON name _rdapConformance_ exists, the value shall pass the test RDAP Conformance validation [stdRdapConformanceValidation] defined in this document.
+5. If the JSON name _rdapConformance_ exists, the value shall pass the test RDAP Conformance validation [[stdRdapConformanceValidation]][id-stdRdapConformanceValidation] defined in this document.
 ``` json
 {
   "code": -12504,